-Good morning, Chair Steck and distinguished members of the Assembly.
+Good morning, Chair Gottfried, Chair Glick, Chair Joyner and distinguished members of the Assembly.
 I'm Nadia Chait, the Director of Policy & Advocacy at the Coalition for Behavioral Health.
 The Coalition represents about 100 community mental health and substance use providers, who serve thousands of New Yorkers every day.
-Thank you for convening this important hearing.
+Thank you for convening a hearing on this critical issue.